Every sunrise is a new day. A new opportunity.

 tempting the lightening strike.
 All while trusting our ability to weather what we are meant to stand in.

 When the storm passes, we celebrate the beauty of the rainbow.
 The cleansing of the rain.

 Only how we experience it.

 As does mine.
 I am my father’ daughter.
 As he is his Mother’s son.
 Our life story is a connection of stories.
-Just as leaders, those we lead are not simply products of our the situation at hand, they are human beings that come with life experiences and life stories.
+Just as leaders, those we lead are not simply products of the situation at hand, they are human beings that come with life experiences and life stories.
 As we participate in other’s journey’s we become a part of their history-their story.

-My story is then defined by the fact that I was raised more by the process of creating a purpose-driven process.
-An intentional values system as the leader more than the flawed human being unsure of his ability to live up to the person he saw in his children’s eyes.
+My story- my life- is shaped by being raised by a purpose-driven process.
+An intentional values system as the leader more than the flawed human being.
+The man unsure of his ability to live up to who he saw in his children’s eyes.